-Our Data Controller is Company Secretary Caroline Cannar.
-Her contact details are [email protected] or on Mental Health UK, The Dumont Building, 28 Albert Embankment, London, SE1 7GR.
+Our Data Protection Officer is Company Secretary Caroline Cannar.
+She can be contacted by email at [email protected] or by post: Mental Health UK, The Dumont Building, 28 Albert Embankment, London, SE1 7GR.

-If you have any questions about this Policy, please contact us at [email protected] or 0207 840 3008 or Mental Health UK, The Dumont Building, 28 Albert Embankment, London, SE1 7GR.
+If you have any questions about this Policy, please contact us at [email protected] or Mental Health UK, The Dumont Building, 28 Albert Embankment, London, SE1 7GR.

 Please use these details to complain about Data Protection practices, and if we don’t resolve your issue to your satisfaction, you can approach The Information Commissioner’s Office on https://ico.org.uk/ (or if it’s about our fundraising practices in relation to data) you can contact the Fundraising Regulator using their complaints form at www.fundraisingregulator.org.uk or on 0300 999 3407.